 What Is a Neighbour Note?

-A neighbour note is a non-chord note on a weak beat or part of a beat between the same two notes of the same chord or of two different chords.
+A neighbour note is a non-chord note on a weak beat or part of a beat between two occurrences of the same note of the same chord or of two different chords.
 It can be located either a step above or a step below the chord factors:

 What Is an Incomplete Neighbour Note?